 Rebecca stared blankly.

-The other in the room laughed.
+The others in the room laughed.

-“Yea well none of you look like you flew fighter crafts during the great war that only just finished.
+“Yea, well, none of you look like you flew fighter crafts during the great war that only just finished.
 My friend did, which I assume makes him a better pilot than you.”

 The others in the room looked shocked as Jack walked in.

 “Hey Rebecca, I made a fuck tonne of money.
-Let’s just stay here and farm tickets, we could make a fortune.”
+Let’s just stay here and farm tickets; we could make a fortune.”

 The other three ran up to Jack.

 “You were a pilot during the great war?
 What craft did you fly?”

 “How did you get out of service?
 I heard no one from the war was allowed out because of all the war crimes that were committed.”